tomordonez/tomordonez.github.io/_posts/2018-12-09-web-scraping-with-python.md

 * Use a `main` function for the setup.
 * Use modules for scraping.
 * Use a random function to ease on the scraping.of hardcoding the URLs.
-* Use a `main` function for the setup.
-* Use modules for scraping.
-* Use a random function to ease on the scraping.